GrammaticalFramework/gf-eclipse-plugin/README.md

 - External library browser

 ## Release history

+**12/06/12**
+: (1.5.1.x) Support for scoping when library sources not available.
+Performance and implementational improvements to External Library View.

 **19/04/12**
 : (1.5.0.x) Removed need for `.gfexternal` folder.
 Much improved "External Libraries" view allows you to search in current scope.
 Memory usage improvements in scoping implementation.
 Validation now occurs on file open.
 Re-added GF Library Path field in preferences.